IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: codeblock}

-The output produced by the/prometheus endpoint is similar to that for Spring Boot 2:
+The output that is produced by the `/prometheus` endpoint is similar to that for Spring Boot 2:

 ```
 $ curl -s localhost:8080/prometheus